flutter/website/src/docs/cookbook/animation/physics-simulation.md

   _DraggableCardState createState() => _DraggableCardState();
 }

-/// Holds the state for the [DraggableCard] widget class _DraggableCardState extends State<DraggableCard>
+class _DraggableCardState extends State<DraggableCard>
     with SingleTickerProviderStateMixin {
   AnimationController _controller;

-  /// The position the user has dragged the card to.
-Represented as an
+  /// The alignment of the card as it is dragged or being animated.
-  /// [Alignment].
+  ///
+  /// While the card is being dragged, this value is set to the values computed
+  /// in the GestureDetector onPanUpdate callback.
+If the animation is running,
+  /// this value is set to the value of the [_animation].
   Alignment _dragAlignment = Alignment.center;

   Animation<Alignment> _animation;

-  /// Update the animation so that it runs from the dragged point back to the
-  /// center.
-  void _updateAnimation() {
+  /// Calculates and runs a [SpringSimulation]. void _runAnimation(Offset pixelsPerSecond, Size size) {
     _animation = _controller.drive(
       AlignmentTween(
         begin: _dragAlignment,
         end: Alignment.center,
       ),
     );
+    // Calculate the velocity relative to the unit interval, [0,1],
+    // used by the animation controller.
+    final unitsPerSecondX = pixelsPerSecond.dx / size.width;
+    final unitsPerSecondY = pixelsPerSecond.dy / size.height;
+    final unitsPerSecond = Offset(unitsPerSecondX, unitsPerSecondY);
+    final unitVelocity = unitsPerSecond.distance;

+    const spring = SpringDescription(
+      mass: 30,
+      stiffness: 1,
+      damping: 1,
+    );

+    final simulation = SpringSimulation(spring, 0, 1, -unitVelocity);

+    _controller.animateWith(simulation);
   }

   @override
   void initState() {
+    super.initState();
     _controller = AnimationController(vsync: this);

     _controller.addListener(() {